Skip to content

 • Shop at Peri Texni - This art gallery has original watercolor and oil paintings of Kefalonia.
 Well worth a visit if you're in the market to take home some beautiful art!

-Rent a motor boat in Agia Efthimia or Sami – You can drive to many of Kefalonia’s beaches, but some of its most beautiful beaches, located along the eastern coast between Agia Efthimia and Fiskardo, are only accessible by boat.
-Go to the marina in either Agia Efthimia or Sami, and rent a small motor boat from one of the local shops.
+Rent a motor boat in Agia Efthimia, Sami or Argostoli – You can drive to many of Kefalonia’s beaches, but some of its most beautiful beaches are only accessible by boat.
 Be sure to bring lots of bottled water, sunscreen and pack a lunch.
 There are no beach bars on any of these beaches, and most of the time, you’ll have them all to yourself!

 Take a water taxi from Zola Harbor - You can also rent a water taxi from the Zola village harbor near Agia Kyriaki beach (located in the northwest side of the island).
 They take you to the secluded, gorgeous white sand beaches in the Myrtos bay - most of which are inaccessible by car.
 Fteri beach is the most notable beach, but often these water taxis will make multiple stops to some of the other beaches including Amidi Beach, Kamari Beach and Aspros Gialos.